Beech Mountain Resort to honor late community member through a fundraising event

-Beech Mountain Resort will honor the late Kelly-Grier Costin through their annual Runs for Buns fundraising event held March 6 to March 12.
+BEECH MOUNTAIN — Beech Mountain Resort is honoring the late Kelly-Grier Costin through their annual Runs for Buns fundraising event held March 6 to March 12.

 Kelly-Grier Costin, of Boone, passed away on March 19, 2021, after a three-year journey with colon cancer.